Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 User Adoption Strategies

-Optimizer helps admins boost user adoption by showing which features are used most and least.
+Optimizer helps admins boost user adoption by showing which features are most and least used.
 This lets admins focus training on underused tools.

 The report highlights complex page layouts or processes.
 Admins can simplify these to make them more user-friendly.
 This often leads to higher adoption rates.